satyajitlion/GravLensing/Notes/Keras and Neural Networks.md

 - **Overfit Model –** The model has learned the relationship between training dataset’s input features and target output variable very well.
 It performs best on train dataset but works poor on test data.
 - **Bestfit Model –** The model outperforms on both training dataset as well as test dataset.

+- Why isn't overfitting good?
+	- The overfitted model memorizes the learning patterns between input features and output for the training dataset.
+Hence, it works best for train dataset but works poor on test unseen dataset.
+	- The solution for this problem is to force the network to keep the weight parameters small and prepare the model more generalized.
+This can be achieved by __regularization__ techniques.
+		- There are several regularization methods are used to avoid the overfitting.
+The regularization techniques make smaller changes to the learning algorithm and prepare model more generalized that even work best on test data.
+		- Regularization Examples:
+			- L2 Regularization
+			- L1 Regularization
+			- Dropout
+			- Early stopping
+		-

 ##### Tags: #NeuralNetworks #Keras